corsix/amx/matfp.md

 ## Description

-Performs a fused-multiply-add (or other ALU operation) outer-product between an X vector, a Y vector, and a 2D grid of Z values, accumulating onto Z. All three of X and Y and Z have the same element type, either f16 or f32 or f64.
-Alternatively, when X and Y are both f16, Z can have type f32, in which case the entire 64x64 byte grid of Z is used, with even lanes of X going into even Z registers and odd lanes of X going into odd Z registers (see [Mixed lane widths](RegisterFile.md#mixed-lane-widths)).
+Performs a fused-multiply-add (or other ALU operation) outer-product between an X vector, a Y vector, and a 2D grid of Z values, accumulating onto Z. All three of X and Y and Z have the same element type, either f16 or f32 or f64 (or bf16 on M2).
+Alternatively, when X and Y are both f16 (or bf16 on M2), Z can have type f32, in which case the entire 64x64 byte grid of Z is used, with even lanes of X going into even Z registers and odd lanes of X going into odd Z registers (see [Mixed lane widths](RegisterFile.md#mixed-lane-widths)).

 ## Emulation code